 I’ve been on the blog struggle bus for some time now- reading and writing.
 Husband, who told me when he took this job that, “it’ll be a night or two traveling some weeks,” has spent approximately 2 days at home in the last 3 weeks.
 That means I have 1.5 hrs at the barn after work (a TRAVESTY) before I have to get kids, get home, microwave them dinner, do reading with the kindergartner, attempt math/science nonsense with the 6th grader, etc. The upside is my house remains sparkling clean because we aren’t home enough to mess it up.

-Leo has also been on his own set of adventures, such as jumping all the BN/N XC jumps at Trainer B’s, his first oxer, and…AND….the rolltop that haunted P’s nightmares.
+Leo has also been on his own set of adventures, such as jumping all the BN/N XC jumps at Trainer B’s, and his first oxer!

 And at home when a horse at the barn refused to go over this tarp repeatedly, Leo was all, “What’s the problem?”

 But the last couple rides he’s been a little more reluctant to go forward, even on Monday after having THREE DAYS off (I totally wore sticky breeches and they totally weren’t needed).
 No lameness, just a little fussy about staying in the trot/canter.
 So the vet was out today to do shots/Coggins for everyone and I asked her just to do a general check to see what she thought.
 And after watching him go around the lunge line, felt he was a bit stabby with his hind legs, likely indicating sore hocks.
 So he’ll be getting hock injections in short order.
 I also had him on a 30 day trial of a joint supplement, and the not-so-stellar rides happened after he’d run out and been off the supplement for about a week.
 So he’s starting back on it tomorrow to see if that helps any as well.